studiohyperdrive/ngx-tools/projects/forms/README.md

 ### atLeastOneRequired
 A FormGroup validator that checks whether at least one of the provided controls was filled in.
 A separate function to determine the filled in state can be provided.

+### compareValidator
+A FormGroup validator that will compare child control values with a provided comparator.

 ### dependedRequired
 A FormGroup validator that checks whether a series of controls are filled in when another control was filled in.
 A separate function to determine the filled in state can be provided.